Bamyan Province: Ancient

 Archaeological exploration done in the 20th century suggests that the geographical area of Afghanistan has been closely connected by culture and trade with its neighbors to the east, west, and north.
 Artifacts typical of the Paleolithic, Mesolithic, Neolithic, Bronze, and Iron Ages have been found in Afghanistan.
 Urban civilization is believed to have begun as early as 3000 BC, and the early city of Mundigak (near Kandahar in the south of the country) may have been a colony of the nearby Indus Valley civilization.

 After 2000 BC, successive waves of semi-nomadic people from Central Asia began moving south into Afghanistan; among them were many Indo-European-speaking Indo-Iranians.
 These tribes later migrated further south to India, west to what is now Iran, and towards Europe via the area north of the Caspian Sea.
 The region as a whole was called Ariana.

 The people shared similar culture with other Indo-Iranians.
 The ancient religion of Kafiristan survived here until the 19th century.
 Another religion, Zoroastrianism is believed by some to have originated in what is now Afghanistan between 1800 and 800 BC, as its founder Zoroaster is thought to have lived and died in Balkh.
 Ancient Eastern Iranian languages may have been spoken in the region around the time of the rise of Zoroastrianism.

 By the middle of the 6th century BC, the Achaemenid Persians overthrew the Medes and incorporated Arachosia, Aria, and Bactria within its eastern boundaries.
 An inscription on the tombstone of King Darius I of Persia mentions the Kabul Valley in a list of the 29 countries that he had conquered.

 In 330 BC, Alexander the Great seized the area but left it to the Seleucids to rule.

 Afghanistan's significant ancient tangible and intangible Buddhist heritage is recorded through wide-ranging archeological finds, including religious and artistic remnants.
 Buddhist doctrines are reported to have reached as far as Balkh even during the life of the Buddha (563 BC to 483 BC), as recorded by Husang Tsang.
 It became the site of an early Buddhist monastery.
-"Buddhism was by this time in an expansionist mode, offering religious practices that spoke to the masses and an appealing style of illustrative art, backed by the subtle philosophy of the Mahayana sect" Many statues of Buddha were carved into the sides of cliffs facing Bamyan city.
+Buddhism was by this time in "an expansionist mode, offering religious practices that spoke to the masses and an appealing style of illustrative art, backed by the subtle philosophy of the Mahayana sect".
+Many statues of Buddha were carved into the sides of cliffs facing Bamyan city.
 The two most prominent of these statues were standing Buddhas, now known as the Buddhas of Bamyan, measuring 53 and 40 meters high respectively, which were the largest examples of standing Buddha carvings in the world.
 They were probably erected in the 4th or 5th century A.D.
 They were cultural landmarks for many years and are listed among UNESCO's World Heritage Sites.
-In March 2001 the Taliban government decreed that the statues were idolatrous and ordered them to be demolished with anti-aircraft artillery and explosives.